 As a result of the PMX Transaction, Proteomedix became a direct, wholly owned subsidiary of Onconetix.
-It is anticipated that, following the Conversion (as defined below) and closing of the investment pursuant to the Subscription Agreement (as defined below), Sellers will own approximately 87.2% of the outstanding equity interests of Onconetix, the PMX Investor will own approximately 7.5% of the outstanding equity interests of Onconetix, and the stockholders of Onconetix immediately prior to the Share Exchange Closing will own approximately 5.3% of the outstanding equity interests of Onconetix.
+It is anticipated that, following the Conversion and closing of the investment pursuant to the Subscription Agreement (as defined below), Sellers will own approximately 87.5% of the outstanding equity interests of Onconetix (exclusive of the shares to be issued under the Subscription Agreement), the shares issued to the PMX Investor under the Subscription Agreement will be approximately 6.5% of the outstanding equity interests of Onconetix, and the stockholders of Onconetix immediately prior to the Share Exchange Closing will own approximately 6.0% of the outstanding equity interests of Onconetix.

 Each option to purchase shares of Proteomedix (each, a "Proteomedix Stock Option") outstanding immediately before the Share Exchange Closing, whether vested or unvested, remains outstanding until the Conversion unless otherwise terminated in accordance with its terms.
 At the Conversion, each outstanding Proteomedix Stock Option, whether vested or unvested, shall be assumed by Onconetix and converted into the right to receive (a) an option to acquire shares of Common Stock (each, an "Assumed Option") or (b) such other derivative security as Onconetix and Proteomedix may agree, subject in either case to substantially the same terms and conditions as were applicable to such Proteomedix Stock Option immediately before the Share Exchange Closing.
-Each Assumed Option shall: (i) represent the right to acquire a number of Shares of Common Stock equal to the product of (A) the number of Proteomedix Common Shares that were subject to the corresponding Proteomedix Option immediately prior to the Share Exchange Closing, multiplied by (B) the Exchange Ratio (as defined in the Share Exchange Agreement); and (ii) have an exercise price (as rounded down to the nearest whole cent) equal to the quotient of (A) the exercise price of the corresponding Proteomedix Option, divided by (B) the Exchange Ratio.
+Each Assumed Option shall: (i) represent the right to acquire a number of shares of Common Stock equal to the product of (A) the number of Proteomedix Common Shares that were subject to the corresponding Proteomedix Stock Option immediately prior to the Share Exchange Closing, multiplied by (B) the Exchange Ratio (as defined in the Share Exchange Agreement); and (ii) have an exercise price (as rounded down to the nearest whole cent) equal to the quotient of (A) the exercise price of the corresponding Proteomedix Stock Option, divided by (B) the Exchange Ratio.

 Indemnification.
 Until the earlier of (i) Stockholder Approval or (ii) June 30, 2024 (the "Claim Deadline"), Onconetix may assert Claims against Proteomedix and Sellers for any and all Losses incurred by Onconetix with respect to: (i) any inaccuracy in or breach of any of the representations or warranties made by Proteomedix contained in the Share Exchange Agreement or (ii) any breach or non-fulfillment of any covenant, agreement or obligation to be performed by Proteomedix pursuant to the Share Exchange Agreement.
-Until the Claim Deadline, the Sellers' Representative, acting on behalf of the Sellers, may assert Claims against Onconetix for any Loss incurred by the Sellers with respect to: (i) any inaccuracy in or breach of any of the representations or warranties of Onconetix contained in the Share Exchange Agreement or (ii) any breach or non-fulfillment of any covenant, agreement or obligation to be performed by Onconetix pursuant to the Share Exchange Agreement.
+Until the Claim Deadline, the Sellers' Representative, acting on behalf of the Sellers, may assert Claims against Onconetix for any loss incurred by the Sellers with respect to: (i) any inaccuracy in or breach of any of the representations or warranties of Onconetix contained in the Share Exchange Agreement or (ii) any breach or non-fulfillment of any covenant, agreement or obligation to be performed by Onconetix pursuant to the Share Exchange Agreement or obligation to be performed by Onconetix pursuant to the Share Exchange Agreement.